Help Transform Recovery1‑3

 †The order for the refill should be submitted by Day 2 to ensure on-time delivery from the pharmacy.
 The second dose may be administered as early as 1 week and up to 1 month after the initial injection, based on patient need.
 Subsequent doses should be administered with at least 26 days between injections.

-SUBLOCADE CAN REMAIN AT ROOM TEMPERATURE FOR UP TO 12 WEEKS1
+SUBLOCADE CAN REMAIN AT ROOM TEMPERATURE FOR UP TO 12 WEEKS

 Allows for storage flexibility and possibly less product waste for your practice

-SUBLOCADE is available in a single-dose, prefilled syringe with safety needle1
+SUBLOCADE is available in a single-dose, prefilled syringe with safety needle.

 - Store refrigerated at 35.6°F‑46.4°F (2°C‑8°C)